Eleonwra/cost-sensitive-ml-for-loan-default-prediction/README.md

 ## Metrics
 -	**Accuracy**
 -	**Total Financial Cost**.
-This is calculated using a Hadamard product of the model's Confusion Matrix and the predefined Cost Matrix:
+The primary metric used for ranking.
+This is calculated as the **mean cost across all 5 folds** to ensure the result is statistically robust.
+The cost for each fold is derived using the Hadamard product of the Confusion Matrix and the predefined Cost Matrix:

 <br/>

 $$Total\ Cost = \sum (Confusion\ Matrix \odot Cost\ Matrix)$$

 <br/>
-By multiplying these matrices element-wise, the model is billed for the specific financial impact of its errors.
-Summing these results provides the final metric used for ranking.

 ## Optimization Strategies
 Three methodologies were evaluated to align model behavior with the 1:5 asymmetric cost ratio (False Positive vs. False Negative).